ISISComputingGroup/ibex_developers_manual/Newport.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [IOCs](IOCs) > [Motor IOCs](Motor-IOCs) > [Newport](Newport)

 The Newport XPS-D is currently in use on Larmor to control 2 rotation stages.
 The IOC for this, `NWPRTXPS` uses the support already present in the motor support module.
+Like the galil, settings are saved into autosave rather than supplied as macros.

 ## Commissioning / First Time Configuration